ozgraslan/simple_grp/README.md

 - Evaluate the model in libero simulation.
 - Blockwise causal attention between (goal text, obs image), (obs state), (action).
 - No history.
-- No action chunking.
-Predicts only one action.
+- Action chunking.
+Predicts only given number of actions but uses the first predicted action in env eval.
 - T5 used for computing goal text embeddings.
   - Goal text embeddings are precomputed, and T5 is not trained.
   - No projection layer for text embeddings.